Centennial, California

-Centennial, California is a proposed 12323 acre master-planned community on Tejon Ranch in northwestern Los Angeles County between Bakersfield and Los Angeles.
+Centennial is a proposed 12323 acre master-planned community on Tejon Ranch in northwestern Los Angeles County, California, United States, between Bakersfield and Los Angeles.
 It is situated in the far western Antelope Valley at the foothills of the Sierra Pelona and Tehachapi Mountains.
 It would be built along California State Route 138 east of Interstate 5 and northeast of Quail Lake.

 Project description

 The community is intended to be built over 25 to 30 years, with approximately one-half of the 11,700 acre area designated as open space.
 It comprises 19,333 houses, including single- and multifamily structures.
 The Tejon Ranch Company has agreed to set aside 18% of housing as affordable housing.
 The developers have stated they plan to attract local jobs in order to employ the anticipated number of adult residents.
 The projected population is 57,000.

 The project lies between a point about a mile east of the intersection of Interstate 5 and California Highway 138 eastward past Quail Lake into the western Antelope Valley to about 280th Street West.
 It is southeast of Gorman, west of Neenach.

 The 19.3 sqmi is planned to be developed by four companies: Tejon Ranch Company, Lewis Operating Company, Pardee Homes and Standard Pacific Homes, on the property of Tejon Ranch.

 The site is located in "high" and "very high" fire hazard severity zones as defined by the California Department of Forestry and Fire Protection.
 According to county planning documents, CalFire recorded "31 wildfires larger than 100 acres within five miles of Centennial, including four within the project’s boundaries" from 1964 to 2015.
 Developers state that the project is being designed to mitigate fire risk and will include four fire stations.